gottschalkironhack/gnomesSearchReact/README.md

 **Persisted State:** The gnomes data persist in the LocalStorage to load the data locally instead of fetching it from the API within the refresh time limit.
 A refresh of the data is required after 5 minutes which implicates a call to the API.

+**ESLint:** Clean Code => ESLint runs a linter on the js code.
+As base set of rules I am extending Airbnb's linter rules.

 ## To run this project on your local computer follow the following steps:

 ### 1 Clone repository into your local folder